tclv/SBD-Lab2/doc/manual.md

 (?:[\(\)\- ]*\( *?0 *?\))|[\(\)\- ]*
 ```

-Finally we convert all the following numbers to the “+31” format.
+Finally, we convert all the following numbers to the “+31” format.
 Effectively this means we need to replace all the “0031” prefixes to “+31”.
 The following regular expression can be used to substitute “+31”.

 ``` regex
 ^00